 Even though they're not solid, fluids such as water have the remarkable ability to perform useful work.
-Hydraulics, the branch of science that studies the mechanical properties of fluids, has helped people invent brakes, lifts, compactors and other devices that make life convenient, productive and safer.
+Hydraulics, the branch of science that studies the mechanical properties of fluids, has helped people invent many uses of hydraulic devices, including brakes, lifts, compactors and other machines that make life convenient, productive and safer.

 Hydraulic Lifts and Fluid Power

 Blaise Pascal derived a law that explains how people can harness the power of fluids.
 When you apply pressure to liquid in a confined container, that pressure transmits equally to all other points in the container.
 According to the law, it's also possible for a hydraulic system to multiply forces.
-A hydraulic car lift, for instance, uses these principles to help you hoist thousands of pounds using your hands.
+For instance, a hydraulic arm uses these principles to help you hoist thousands of pounds using your hands.
 You press down to apply a small force to one part of the jack's fluid, and the force multiples enough to lift a car.

-You witness hydraulics in action every time you ride in a vehicle or see one pass.
+You witness hydraulics in action every time you ride in a vehicle or see one pass; car braking systems are among the most common uses of hydraulic machines.
 A vehicle's braking system has several critical components, and one of them comes in a bottle or can.
 Brake fluid, a hydraulic liquid, is so important that brake systems could fail without it.
 When you press your foot on a brake pedal, a piston and rod in a master cylinder move.
 This movement exerts force on hydraulic fluid constrained inside brake lines.
 Because of Pascal's law, the pressure moves through the lines, presses against another cylinder and causes the vehicle's brake shoes and pads to contact the disc or drum and slow the wheels down.

 Airplanes and Hydraulic Systems